-- Primary release of latent heat is in eye wall. - If energy is released outside of eye less will be available to lower pressure. - Eye wall will expand and maximum winds will decrease. - Seed with glaciogenic material in spiral bands, releasing latent heat of fusion.
+- Primary release of latent heat is in eye wall. - If energy is released outside of eye, will result in less energy available to lower pressure. - Eye wall will expand and maximum winds will decrease. - Seeding with glaciogenic material in spiral bands, releasing latent heat of fusion.